imperionite/marmite/README.md

 Refer to the [connectly-api directory](https://github.com/imperionite/marmite/tree/main/connectly-api) for the Django/Django REST API project.

-PostgreSQL was utilized as the database for the project, and Nginx was implemented to manage reverse proxying and load balancing.
+**PostgreSQL** was utilized as the database for the project, and Nginx was implemented to manage reverse proxying and load balancing.
 There is a possibility of integrating a frontend service developed in React in the future, primarily for demonstration purposes only.
 All services (as shown in the System Architecture Diagram) are deployed within Docker containers, except for the [connectly-api project](https://github.com/imperionite/marmite/tree/main/connectly-api), which runs locally on the host machine to simplify usage and avoid issues related to migrations.

+The data schema is defined using Django's ORM (Object-Relational Mapper).
+Key models include:

+- **User:** Represents a user of the system, extending Django's built-in User model to include additional fields like `email` and `created_at`.
+Authentication and authorization are handled using Django's authentication framework, with JWT (JSON Web Tokens) for API authentication.
+- **Post:** Stores the content of a post, authored by a User.
+- **Comment:** Stores a comment on a Post, authored by a User.
+- **Like:** Represents a "like" on a Post by a User.
+A unique constraint prevents duplicate likes from the same user on the same post.

+The relationships between these models are defined using ForeignKey relationships in Django.
+For example, a Post has a ForeignKey to the User who authored it.
+This allows for efficient querying and retrieval of related data.

+Data migrations are used to manage database schema changes over time.
+Migrations are Python scripts that define how to create, alter, or delete database tables and fields.
+This ensures that the database schema is always consistent with the application's models.

+Initial data, such as a set of users, posts, comments, and likes, can be seeded into the database using Django fixtures.
+This is helpful for development, testing, and ensuring a consistent starting point for the application.
+A custom Django management command is used to generate the fixture data, including properly hashed user passwords.

 The REST API endpoints can be accessed through HTTPS, specifically at localhost https://127.0.0.1:8080/{endpoint}/, since the default Django server port 8000 is being [proxied](https://github.com/imperionite/marmite/blob/main/nginx/nginx.conf).